lngng/moDSTogether/README.md

 ## Questions & Answers

-**Q: Do I have to surrender control of my project to collaborate?**
+**Q: Do I have to surrender control of my mod project to collaborate?**

 No. All situations where any amount of control is given to another require specific, additional steps from you.
 By default, you always make the final call on changes.
 We'll go over options related to permissions, including keeping total control, or using protected branches to find an ideal setup with contributors you identify.